avidadearthur/betterpython/README.md

 ### Implementing the bridge method
 TradingBot, however, still has a problem: it engages in activities that it shouldn't deal with - such as connecting to an exchange or getting market data from an exchange.
 To solve this we'll use the bridge design pattern: it will let us have an abstraction and its implementation defined and extended independently from each other.
 Put other way: the Trader can have different exchanges and different tradding strategies but the exchanges and the strategies are decoupled in different class hierachies.

-We start by creating an Exchange interface that will allow mutiple coin exchange implementations, Since we define the TradingBot class to receive a generic Exchange implementation, all exchanges added can be used by the different trading startegies
+We start by creating an Exchange interface that will allow mutiple coin exchange implementations.
+Since we define the TradingBot class to receive a generic Exchange implementation, all exchanges added can be used by the different trading startegies.
+Therefor we improve the degree of coupling of the code.

 ## 7 - Error Handling